 - Are health facilities in alignment with international and national standards for TB screening?

 - Do health facilities appropriately provide TB services?

 - What is the range and variation in quality of TB services available in different types of health facilities?

 - On which topics and skills should future TB support focus in order to improve the quality of TB services in health facilities?

 - Is there a know-do gap in TB service provision among trained SHOPS Plus facilities?

-The study will have two phases.
-In the first phase of the study SHOPS Plus will implement a mystery client survey in private and public health facilities.
-We will survey four cadres of private providers: patent and proprietary medicine vendors (PPMVs), community pharmacies, stand-alone laboratories, and clinical facilities.
-Private providers will be drawn from inside and outside of the SHOPS Plus PPM networks.
-The public facilities we will survey will include clinical facilities that are actively engaged by the state TB programs and those that are not engaged.
-The mystery client survey will assess the quality of screening, diagnostic, and treatment initiation services using a set of different presumptive patient scenarios.
-Shortly after the implementation of the mystery client survey we will conduct a face-to-face survey in SHOPS Plus network facilities to evaluate the provider’s knowledge and examine if there is a know-do gap.
-In the second phase of the study, data collectors will return to SHOPS Plus network to implement a follow-up mystery client survey.
-The follow-up survey will assess if there has been an improvement of quality in SHOPS Plus facilities over time.
+To answer these questions, SHOPS Plus implemented a mystery client survey in private and public health facilities.
+We surveyed four cadres of private providers: patent and proprietary medicine vendors (PPMVs), community pharmacies, stand-alone laboratories, and clinical facilities.
+Private providers were sampled from inside and outside of the SHOPS Plus PPM networks.
+The public facilities we surveyed included clinical facilities that were actively engaged by the state TB programs and those that were not engaged.
+The mystery client survey assessed the quality of screening, diagnostic, and treatment initiation services using a set of different presumptive patient scenarios.
+Shortly after the implementation of the mystery client survey, we conducted a face-to-face survey in SHOPS Plus network facilities to evaluate the provider’s knowledge and examine if there was a know-do gap.